Resurrecting the sigmoid in deep learning through dynamical isometry: theory and practice

 Jeffrey Pennington, Sam Schoenholz, Surya Ganguli

-It is well known that weight initializations in deep networks can have a dramatic impact on learning speed.
-For example, ensuring the mean squared singular value of a network's input-output Jacobian is O(1) is essential for avoiding exponentially vanishing or exploding gradients.
-Moreover, in deep linear networks, ensuring all singular values of the Jacobian are concentrated near 1, a property known as dynamical isometry, can yield a dramatic additional speed up in learning.
-However, it is unclear how to achieve dynamical isometry in nonlinear deep networks.
-We address this question by employing powerful tools from free probability theory to analytically compute the entire singular value distribution of a deep network's input-output Jacobian as a function of depth, weight initialization and nonlinearity.
-Intriguingly, we find that ReLU networks can never achieve such isometry, regardless of the weight initialization, whereas sigmoidal networks can achieve isometry, but only with orthogonal weight initializations, and not Gaussian.
-Moreover, we demonstrate empirically that nonlinear networks achieving dynamical isometry learn orders of magnitude faster than networks that do not.
-Overall, our analysis reveals that controlling the entire distribution of Jacobian singular values, and not just its second moment, is an important design consideration in deep learning, and satisfying this design consideration enables sigmoidal networks to outperform ReLU networks.
+It is well known that the initialization of weights in deep neural networks can have a dramatic impact on learning speed.
+For example, ensuring the mean squared singular value of a network's input-output Jacobian is O(1) is essential for avoiding the exponential vanishing or explosion of gradients.
+The stronger condition that all singular values of the Jacobian concentrate near 1 is a property known as dynamical isometry.
+For deep linear networks, dynamical isometry can be achieved through orthogonal weight initialization and has been shown to dramatically speed up learning; however, it has remained unclear how to extend these results to the nonlinear setting.
+We address this question by employing powerful tools from free probability theory to compute analytically the entire singular value distribution of a deep network's input-output Jacobian.
+We explore the dependence of the singular value distribution on the depth of the network, the weight initialization, and the choice of nonlinearity.
+Intriguingly, we find that ReLU networks are incapable of dynamical isometry.
+On the other hand, sigmoidal networks can achieve isometry, but only with orthogonal weight initialization.
+Moreover, we demonstrate empirically that deep nonlinear networks achieving dynamical isometry learn orders of magnitude faster than networks that do not.
+Indeed, we show that properly-initialized deep sigmoidal networks consistently outperform deep ReLU networks.
+Overall, our analysis reveals that controlling the entire distribution of Jacobian singular values is an important design consideration in deep learning.